joba-1/STM32L0TTN/README.md

 * Download and install STM32CubeIDE (as of now version 1.4.2)
 * Import this repo
-* Build Release or Debug
+* Build Release or Debug (RAM 95%, FLASH 88% used)

 ## Wiring